Davidswinkels/BuildingCharacterization/README.md

 *retrain_adj.py*: Re-training a convolutional neural network with premade training, validation and test datasets and to give more outcome statistics.
 Script was modified fromn [image retraining script](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/image_retraining/retrain.py) by Tensorflow.

-*create_backup.py*: A script that makes a back-up of reports and scripts to a USB-stick.
+*create_backup.py*: A script that back-ups reports and scripts on a USB-stick.

 Feel free to download and use these scripts.